Surveying: Hardware

 GPS surveying differs from other GPS uses in the equipment and methods used.
 Static GPS uses two receivers placed in position for a considerable length of time.
 The long span of time lets the receiver compare measurements as the satellites orbit.
 The changes as the satellites orbit also provide the measurement network with well conditioned geometry.
 This produces an accurate baseline that can be over 20 km long.
 RTK surveying uses one static antenna and one roving antenna.
 The static antenna tracks changes in the satellite positions and atmospheric conditions.
 The surveyor uses the roving antenna to measure the points needed for the survey.
 The two antennas use a radio link that allows the static antenna to send corrections to the roving antenna.
 The roving antenna then applies those corrections to the GPS signals it is receiving to calculate its own position.
 RTK surveying covers smaller distances than static methods.
 This is because divergent conditions further away from the base reduce accuracy.

 Surveying instruments have characteristics that make them suitable for certain uses.
 Theodolites and levels are often used by constructors rather than surveyors in first world countries.
 The constructor can perform simple survey tasks using a relatively cheap instrument.
 Total stations are workhorses for many professional surveyors because they are versatile and reliable in all conditions.
-The productivity improvements from a GPS on large scale surveys makes them popular for major infrastructure or data gathering projects.
+The productivity improvements from a GPS on large scale surveys make them popular for major infrastructure or data gathering projects.
 One-person robotic-guided total stations allow surveyors to measure without extra workers to aim the telescope or record data.
 A fast but expensive way to measure large areas is with a helicopter, using a GPS to record the location of the helicopter and a laser scanner to measure the ground.
 To increase precision, surveyors place beacons on the ground (about 20 km apart).
 This method reaches precisions between 5–40 cm (depending on flight height).

 Surveyors use ancillary equipment such as tripods and instrument stands; staves and beacons used for sighting purposes; PPE; vegetation clearing equipment; digging implements for finding survey markers buried over time; hammers for placements of markers in various surfaces and structures; and portable radios for communication over long lines of sight.